 Our vision and goal for the next years: to maintain the existing gardens and even to create additional new gardens, while some of the existing gardens of the project are gradually turned over to the responsibility of teachers and children, to be maintained on their own without further help from the project.
-As of this year, our garden at Fritz-Köhne-School is in the hands of the teachers and children of the school, as we are sure that they have gained enough knowledge during the past years to handle the garden project on their own.
+As of this year, one group of our garden Rebus School is in the hands of the teachers and children of the school, as we are sure that they have gained enough knowledge during the past years to handle the garden project on their own.

-For 2015 we plan a new garden at school Steinadlerweg, a regular primary school with a huge unused area that we will turn into a new garden with patches for three groups of children of the age of 10 to 12 years.
+For 2016 we plan a new garden at Wichern School, a regular primary school with a unused area that we will turn into a new garden.
+Starting 2016 the school Fuchsbergredder will take care of their garden on their own.

-In April 2014 we started our new garden season, sowing and planting the new vegetables and herb plants in the existing gardens at Rebus, Fuchsbergredder and Schleemer Park.
-As the school Weddestrasse moved to the grounds of school Hauskoppelstieg, we built new garden patches and an additional greenhouse at their new location
+In April 2015 we started our new garden season, sowing and planting the new vegetables and herb plants in the existing gardens at Rebus, Fuchsbergredder, Hauskoppelstieg and Schleemer Park.

-Thanks to the generous donation of UWW/General Mills Foundation the garden team of Billenetz was able to provide this new Garden for Children, along with a new greenhouse, at the school Hauskoppelstieg.
+Thanks to the generous donation of UWW/General Mills Foundation the garden team of Billenetz was able to provide a new Garden for Children with four very big patches and 6 normal ones, all together the equivalent of 21 patches at the Brüder Grimm School for three groups (60 children).